LoSS - Panel Event

 As promised Bob, you can find all of the resources and apps we discussed at the panel event here - Astral

-Just Culture is a critical part of the CAA’s safety culture and, frankly, it couldn’t deliver on its safety commitments without it.
+Just Culture is a critical part of the CAA’s safety culture, and frankly, it couldn’t deliver on its safety commitments without it.
 In terms of the GA sector, the benefits of Just Culture principles go beyond transparency and the ability to challenge regulatory decisions.

 We are sure the CAA would agree that while Just Culture is widely accepted throughout the commercial aviation sector in the UK and across Europe there is work to be done in developing a fuller understanding of across the many parts of General Aviation.
 In April, they published their response document to the consultation on UK General Aviation opportunities after leaving EASA, and within this report, 12 changes to ways of working were identified.
 They included the appointment of a CAA GA Unit member of staff who is also a practising GA pilot as a GA ‘just culture’ champion.
 This appointment is underway at the present time.